Water of Leith Walkway

 The Water of Leith Walkway is a public footpath and cycleway that runs alongside the river of the same name through Edinburgh, Scotland, from Balerno to Leith.

 History

+The Water of Leith (river) was at the heart of the industrial development of Edinburgh in the 19th century, the river being used to power paper, flour and fabric mills.

 The concept of a public path first appeared in 1949, but the necessary construction work was not begun until 1973.
 The walkway was laid out in stages.
 The section of the footpath between Juniper Green and Slateford was opened to the public on 30 August 1973.
 A section near Dean Village was completed in 1977 using labour from a job creation programme.
+In 1988, the Water of Leith Conservation Trust became involved in the maintenance of the walkway.
 In 2012 a landslip between Dean Path and Sunbury Bridge caused that section of the walkway to be closed.
 Remedial works failed and subsequent legal liability disputes delayed the section's reopening until May 2022.

 Route

 The path runs from Balerno, south west of Edinburgh city centre to Leith on the Firth of Forth, 12 mi to the north east.
 The path runs downhill, but the incline is so slight that it is barely perceptible.
 Approximately half a mile of the route is on roads; for the remainder the path runs alongside the Water of Leith, and away from traffic.
 The path surface is a mixture of tarmac, compressed grit and compressed earth.
 The route is signposted and well used by both pedestrians and cyclists.